-- When you are setting the clock style, as we discussed above, note that the last icon in the list of types is actually a redirection to Galaxy Themes division.
+- When you are default setting the clock style, as we discussed above, note that the last icon in the list of types is actually a redirection to the Galaxy Themes division.

 All these paths lead to the same Galaxy Themes page.
 Follow the one you prefer.

 Make sure that it is the AODs tab where you are at the moment to select themes for this screen exactly.
 It is on the far right.

 Then proceed to the Top page and press All.
 There you will find Paid or Free sections to filter out.
 Frankly speaking, there is no need to go into paid section, first of all, because there are still lots of free variants.
 Besides, the paid sample will match only this particular model, so you won’t be able to have them on future Samsung Galaxy phones.